In extreme cases, when a child is refusing to visit with a parent and the court is threatening the primary…

 Avoiding Contempt When a Child Refuses to Visit with a Parent

-A difficult issue faced by both custodial parents and their attorneys occurs when a minor child refuses to visit with the other parent as a result of alienation, anger, and sometimes fear.
-The situation becomes increasingly problematic as the child approaches the age of majority (18 years old).
-In some cases, the child’s mental heath is at-issue due to familial turmoil or stress related to the divorce, such as when the child has threatened self-harm when confronted with visiting the parent.
+Custodial parents face a difficult issue when a minor child refuses to visit with the other parent.
+This refusal may result from alienation, anger, and sometimes fear.
+The situation is increasingly problematic as the child approaches the age of majority (18 years old).
+In some cases, the child’s mental heath is at-issue due to familial turmoil or stress related to the divorce.
+In these situations, parents often wonder what they should do when their child refuses to visit with them or the other parent.

 Further complicating the matter is the dearth of controlling principles or law in these cases.
 Courts in Bucks County custody matters, for example, have taken wildly divergent approaches to such situations.
 Sometimes it depends on which judge is hearing the matter.
 Our firm was involved in one case where the judge told the child during the custody hearing that the court was not going to make the child do “anything he didn’t want to do.”
 Essentially, the court granted that child carte blanche to control the situation and, by extension, the parents.

 Sometimes, judges will lay the blame entirely on the custodial parent and his or her alleged inability to control the child.
 The court may also discount or outright ignore compelling evidence of the child’s psychological distress.
-The custodial parent then is threatened with incarceration or a change in primary custody unless the parent physically forces the defiant child to follow the custody schedule.
+The custodial parent then is threatened with incarceration or a change in primary custody unless they physically force the defiant child to follow the custody schedule.
 These are serious situations, and they do occur.

-First of all, the court has a mandate to protect the best interests of the child, which include assuring a relationship with both parents inasmuch as it is possible.
+First of all, the court has a mandate to protect the best interests of the child.
+This includes assuring a relationship with both parents inasmuch as it is possible.
 Courts look unfavorably on parents who seek to limit the other spouse’s contact with a child.
-They are naturally skeptical when arguments are put forth to do that.
-They want to avoid situations in which kids won’t visit the other parent simply because there is no proximity to friends at the other home, or they are inconvenienced by having to pack up clothing and school supplies, etc. to go to another house.
+They are naturally skeptical when arguments are put forth todo that.
+They want to avoid situations in which kids won’t visit the other parent for trivial reasons, such as no proximity to friends at the other home, or the inconvenience of having to pack up clothing and school supplies, etc. to go to another house.
 Sometimes one parent is simply unwilling to relinquish the children.
 These situations reflect about 90% of the custody disputes out there.
 They are not legitimate reasons for refusing to follow court orders.

 First, the custodial parent should document every step he or she takes to adhere to the schedule.
-Record dates and times of refusals and circumstances surrounding the refusal.
+Record dates and times your child refuses and the circumstances surrounding the refusal.
 Record your attempts to have the child honor the custody schedule.
 In the case of older children, record attempts to discuss possible consequences from refusals and the possibility that the custody order can be altered to even greater detriment.
 List every concern or development that results in your inability to adhere to the schedule.

 Second, hire a child psychologist or therapist, and have the child’s fears and concerns documented by someone other than yourself.
+Often, a child may not want to openly discuss their issues with the other parent with the custodial parent.
+A therapist may be able to learn more about what is the root cause of the child’s refusal.
 Follow through with several appointments such that firm information can be gathered.
-Appraise your spouse ahead of time that you will be taking the child to a therapist, and provide the therapist’s name, address and contact information.
+Appraise your spouse ahead of time that you will be taking the child to a therapist.
+Provide the therapist’s name, address and contact information.
 This will demonstrate a responsible attitude of cooperation and disclosure on your part.

-Third, have the therapist appear and serve as a witness at any court proceedings regarding the custody schedule.
-This will be expensive.
-But in the court’s eyes, such testimony will provide unbiased evidence that there is a legitimate threat to the child’s well-being.
+You’ll want to have the therapist testify in court about his or her findings.
+The therapist will need to appear and serve as a witness at any court proceedings regarding the custody schedule.
+This can be expensive.
+However, in the court’s eyes, such testimony will provide unbiased evidence that there is a legitimate threat to the child’s well-being.

 In extreme circumstances, one final tactic would be for the custodial parent to request that the child be appointed his or her own attorney.
 We discuss this option in our next article.